 highlights of operations

-Chevron is operating in the northeastern autonomous region within Iraq, known as the Kurdistan Region of Iraq (KRI).
-We are exploring for and developing energy that can help grow and sustain the local economy.
+Chevron is operating in the northeastern autonomous region within Iraq known as the Kurdistan Region of Iraq (KRI).
+We are exploring for energy that can help grow and sustain the local economy.
 The company currently has interests in the Sarta and Qara Dagh blocks.

 exploration and production